20 Types of Lavender to Beautify Your Flower Bed & Garden

 20 Types of Lavender

 It wasn't easy, to sum up, all varieties of lavender since there are so many.
 From pink-blooming lavenders to beautiful Betty Blues, these gorgeous plants just keep you guessing!
+As an aficionado, you may interesting in the Lavender Growers Association.

 We came up with 20 different lavender blooms that will give you a good idea of the Lavandula genus.
 Let's get started, shall we?